amitnh/Erlang-Final-Batman/README.md

 # Erlang-Final-Project-Batman - Protocol
-this project is simulating an envierment of bi-directional links that transfer messages from one to another via BATMAN protocol. it can work on 2-5 diffrent nodes (computers)
+this project is simulating an environment of bi-directional links that transfer messages from one to another via BATMAN protocol. it can work on 2-5 diffrent nodes (computers)

 ![alt text](https://i.ibb.co/RSLwVn9/4PC.png)